Azure-Samples/ms-identity-python-webapp/README.md

 languages:
 - python
 products:
-- azure-active-directory
+- microsoft-entra-id
-description: "This sample demonstrates a Python web application calling a Microsoft Graph that is secured using Azure Active Directory."
+description: "This sample demonstrates a Python web application calling a Microsoft Graph that is secured using Microsoft Entra ID."
 urlFragment: ms-identity-python-webapp
 ---
 # Integrating Microsoft Identity Platform with a Python web application